 If you have any questions about the program or if you would be interesting in sponsoring participants in the program, please contact us at email@example.com.

-Sessions will be taught by leading academics and practitioners and will be tailored to uniquely address issues relevant to governments.
+Sessions are taught by leading academics and practitioners and are tailored to uniquely address issues relevant to governments.
 Past faculty have included:

 - Lee Caplan, Partner, Arent Fox LLP

 - Kabir Duggal, Associate, Baker & McKenzie LLP

 - Lauren Friedman, Associate, Freshfields Bruckhaus Deringer LLP

 - Claudia Frutos-Peterson, Partner, Curtis Mallet-Prevost, Colt & Mosle LLP; Adjunct Professor, American University College of Law

 - Alejandro M. Garro, Adjunct Professor of Law, Columbia Law School; Professor of Law, University of Buenos Aires; Senior Research Scholar, Parker School of Foreign and Comparative Law

 - Grant Hanessian, Partner, Baker & McKenzie LLP

 - Anna Joubin-Bret, Avocat à la Cour, Cabinet Joubin-Bret (Paris)